 Elation from our new marriage, love of my fantastic partner who stood by my side throughout this impossible ordeal, fear and anxiety about the future, helplessness of not being able to control my body, and pure exhaustion from the physical and emotional stress.

 I did the only thing I knew I could control and I patrolled the internet for answers, and I did not stop until I found them!
 And that is where I was introduced to Dr. Swank, Professor Jelinek, and Dr. Wahls.

 It was incredibly overwhelming at first… there was so much information, some contradictory, and so many changes to make.
 But it was hope, and I clung to that hope like a life raft in a hurricane.

 I immediately made dietary changes, because this, THIS was something I could control.
 I began to view food as medicine and food as poison.

 I knew without a doubt that I could protect myself and my future family if I could change my lifestyle.
 It’s been over seven years since that fateful day when I was diagnosed with multiple sclerosis, and I’ve been relapse free every single one of them!

 A cause for celebration

-I’m so grateful for the medical pioneers who have researched alternative treatment to MS other than medication, and for the community of support that is provided through OMS.
+I’m so grateful for the medical pioneers who have researched alternative treatment to MS other than medication, and for the community of support that is provided through Overcoming MS.